GabeStah/Airbrake.io/Pitches/Languages/Kotlin/KotlinVsJava/text.md

 __META DESCRIPTION__

-A close look at why Kotlin is the better form of Java, including functional code sample comparisons between the two langauges.
+A close look at why Kotlin is a better way to Java, including functional code sample comparisons between the two languages.

 ---